Why Bankruptcy Records Matter

 Establishing A Free PACER Account

-They never bill you a single cent if you use less than $15 a quarter.
-It then resets back to $0.
-I’ve used this service for years and never been billed yet!
+They never bill you a single cent if you use less than $30 a quarter.
+It then resets back to $0!
+I’ve used this service since 2003 and I’ve never been billed yet!
 And amazingly, you don’t even need a credit card to begin.
 With PACER you can lookup several bankruptcy petitions (large docs) or dozens of other smaller documents, all for free.

 How To Do A PACER Nationwide Search On Federal Court Records Including Bankruptcies